Seoul stocks tumble on profit-taking | Yonhap News Agency

 Seoul stocks tumble on profit-taking

 SEOUL, Jan.
-15 (Yonhap) -- South Korean stocks dipped late Friday morning as foreign investors sold local stocks to take profits from a recent rally.
+15 (Yonhap) -- South Korean stocks dipped more than 2 percent Friday as investors booked profits from a recent rally.
+The Korean won fell against the U.S. dollar.

-The KOSPI soared 1.27 percent in the first five minutes, buoyed by a massive stimulus proposal by U.S. President-elect Joe Biden that fueled hopes of a speedy global recovery from the pandemic.
+The KOSPI opened higher, buoyed by a massive stimulus proposal by U.S. President-elect Joe Biden that fueled hopes of a speedy global recovery from the pandemic.

-Analysts said hopes for the U.S. stimulus proposal have already been priced into the market.
+The stocks prices faltered after hopes for the U.S. stimulus proposal were fast priced into the market, analysts said.

+"Foreigners seem to have turned to sellers after picking up the stocks that institutions sold in the previous session, the expiration day for stock options," Kang Song-cheol, an analyst at Shinhan Investment Corp., said.

-The local currency was trading at 1,099.5 won against the U.S. dollar, down 1.5 won from the previous session's close.
+The local currency closed at 1,099.4 won per dollar, down 1.4 won from the previous session's close.

 jwc@yna.co.kr